Certora/Documentation/docs/cvl/statements.md

 Here, the `require` statement ensures that the `amount` must be greater than zero for the contract execution to proceed.

 ### 3. Revert Statement

+The default method of calling Solidity functions within CVL is to assume they do not revert.
+This behavior can be adjusted with the @withrevert modifier.
+After every Solidity call, even if it is not marked with @withrevert, a builtin variable called lastReverted is updated according to whether the Solidity call reverted or not.

+Note: For calls without @withrevert, lastReverted is automatically set to to false.

 #### Syntax: